-If the idea of sitting with a blank piece of paper, being expected to write a list of meaningful and romantic wedding vows to your partner seems challenging, kick-start your creativity by having a read through these sample wedding vows.
+If you’re planning a humanist or civil wedding ceremony and the idea of sitting with a blank piece of paper, being expected to write a list of meaningful and romantic wedding vows to your partner seems challenging, kick-start your creativity by having a read through these sample wedding vows.

 Tips on Writing Your Wedding Vows

 Just remember that the vows you say when you initially get married, and also if you later renew your vows, are purely supposed to be promises about the strength of your feelings for your husband- or wife‐to‐be, and how you will honour those feelings by behaving in the best way you can towards them once you are married.